 Before and After of DIY Black Dresser Makeover

 One of my favorite ways to breathe new life into old pieces of furniture (besides painting it black!) is to update the drawer pulls.
-I chose these knobs and I love how they stand out against the black paint on the dresser.
+I chose brass knobs and I love how they stand out against the black paint on the dresser.

 Check out another view of this dresser in this post on Layout Designs for the Master Bedroom, Bathroom, and Closet!